Kusama Infinity Delicately Illustrates a Portrait of a Persistent Spirit

 The film serves as a thorough case for the total reexamining of what we view to be the “canon” of art, as well as the institutional biases that still hinder the careers of too many women and minorities like Kusama.
 Too much of cultural preservation rests in the hands of an exclusive club designed to reward its own, an issue that similarly plagues literature, film, and music.
 Kusama Infinity includes several scenes that examine respected works of Warhol and Oldenburg among others, suggesting that their pieces were imitations of Kusama’s own innovations, a notion lost on the canon for decades.
 The film serves as an excellent cautionary tale for those who seek to curate culture, recognizing that no era should be solely represented by a bunch of white men.

 Kusama Infinity has a peculiar relationship with its source, who appears throughout the film in interviews and other segments.
 Lenz covers an expansive amount of ground in Kusama’s career and personal life, but it never really feels as though she’s diving very deep beneath the waters.
 Kusama’s life invites many questions, but the film never really takes an investigative approach toward its subject.
 Instead, it looks like it’s trying to be the definitive documentary on Kusama’s life, a goal it achieved by token of her participation.
 The result is a film that’s fascinating from start to finish, but one whose director never really sought to make her own mark.
+If you are beginner in online casinos you should learn rules .

 It’s hard not to think of the #MeToo movement when watching Kusama Infinity and the ways in which Kusama’s career was neglected as male contemporaries received many accolades for ripping off her material.
 Kusama has enjoyed a career resurgence since the 1990s and is currently one of the most successful living artists in the world.
 Her film doesn’t seek to correct the sins of the past so much as it serves as a warning sign against the kind of practices that hindered her career in the first place.
 Art cannot be timeless unless it is allowed to be seen.
 Kusama’s life is an inspiring story of the resilience of passion to take the artist to infinity even if high society isn’t quite ready for the ride.